TimeCoinProtocol/timecoin/README.md

 # TimeCoinProtocol & dApp Development Activities

+## GameTomodachi - Game Player Matchmaking Service
+TimeCoinProtcol launch a new project called "GameTomodachi" in May 21st, 2021.
+"Tomodachi" means a friend in Japanese.
+GameTomodachi provides game players to find a new game friend to play with/against various games.
+Not only finding a new game friend, a user can enjoy playing games with influencers such as YouTubers, VTubers, esports professional players, and cute & beautiful girls.
+While they are playing games online, they can communicate with each other about common interest topics.
+An influencer can sell a ticket to play a game with a fan, share pictures/video, and sell NFT goods as wel.l

 ## TimeTicket
 TimeTicket is a skill sharing service for the B2B and C2C market.
 Currently enhancing Japanese version and plan to develop international version